AntonyThorpe/silverstripe-knockout-forms/README.md

 ## Installation

-To install add the below to your `composer.json` file and `composer update`:
+To install add the below to your `composer.json` file and `composer update --no-dev`:
 ```json
 {
   "repositories": [